 2. Multiple Iterations – Quality experts anticipate that early versions of an improved process will be rough and raw, but they also anticipate that early iterations will reveal flaws in the process that would otherwise go undetected.
 Agile BPM is intended to complete as many laps around the track as necessary by producing multiple versions of a process before crossing the finish line.

 3. Managing Culture – Agile BPM brings business operations and the I.T. department together.
 These two organizations have very different cultures.
-Savvy quality professionals understand how to use agile BPM to maximize company benefit while avoiding alienating those involved in the process.
+Savvy quality professionals understand how to use agile business process platform to maximize company benefit while avoiding alienating those involved in the process.

 To respond to the rigidity of traditional BPM, agile BPM must have the following characteristics: